iamvitalyo/Aphrodite-AGI/readme.txt

 - coat of arms of the country can only be "o", flag can be only be grey(balanced color of "o"), if not its "x".
 - woman by 5 is brain.
 - "o" have constant 5, to draw balanced "o"(circle == his empty center) need diameter divide on 5, result is width of rim of balanced "o".
-- "o" have second constant 16, this is how much balls you ca draw in balanced "o".
 - "o" describe true and false equly, but in result "o", "o" is true.
 - "o" told is 50% or more you think that this or that will works than do.
 - current math told that "o" have constant 3.14159265359, its lie, maybe will be S = 5 * r^2, but that 5 is contant of circle is true.